 A student who applies to a college art program may need to submit a portfolio of her high school art during the admissions process.
 The student will absolutely need a portfolio to be considered for art merit scholarships and advanced placement opportunities.
 Portfolio size requirements vary from ten to thirty pieces, depending on the situation.
 For an Advanced Placement Studio Art exam, a student needs to submit twenty to twenty-nine pieces.

 The art instructors provide guidance for portfolio development.
-It is imperative, however, that a student maps her four-year curriculum in the art department to allow time to develop as a student artist and to create the volume of work needed for a quality portfolio.
-A college-bound art student should register for Drawing 1, Drawing 2, Painting 1, at least one three-dimensional class, and other visual art electives of her choice from the list below.
+It is imperative, however, that a student map her four-year curriculum in the art department to allow time to develop as a student artist and to create the volume of work needed for a quality portfolio.
+A college-bound art student should register for Drawing 1, Drawing 2, Painting 1, at least one three-dimensional class, and other visual art electives of her choice from the Mercy course catalog.

-The student will begin a web portfolio in the 9th grade Design Foundations class.
-Proper procedure for photographing and editing photos of fine art is demonstrated in Design Foundations.
+The student will begin a web portfolio in her first Mercy art class.
+Proper procedure for photographing and editing photos of fine art is demonstrated.
 A student is expected to photograph her best artwork from each class, edit the files in Photoshop, archive the files, and post art to her web portfolio each semester.
-The Mercy Art Department utilizes digital SLR cameras and Adobe Photoshop CS6 to accomplish this task.
+The Mercy Art Department utilizes digital SLR cameras and Adobe Photoshop CS6 to accomplish these tasks.
 A student will also mat pieces with the help of the instructor as needed.

 Strong portfolios contain the following three components:

 - Pieces that showcase craftsmanship.
 This includes the ability to draw from life.
-The College Board calls these pieces “quality” pieces and asks that at least five be submitted for the Advanced Placement Studio Art exam.
+The College Board calls these pieces “quality” or “selected works” pieces and asks that at least five be submitted for the Advanced Placement Studio Art exam.

 Advanced Placement Studio Art Exams

 A senior art student has the opportunity to take Advanced Placement studio art exams in two-dimensional design, three-dimensional design, and drawing.
 These exams involve the submission of an extensive portfolio to the College Board for jurying around May 1st.
-The art department sponsors after school workshops to guide students through the submission process.
+The art department staff guides students through the submission process.
 Lists of assignments that are of AP caliber are provided in each class.
 Students interested in AP exams will need to go beyond the minimum class requirements to complete the AP concentration pieces.
 For example, if a student is interested in taking the three-dimensional exam with a concentration in clay, she needs to register for Ceramics 1, Ceramics 2 and create extra pieces beyond the regular class curriculum in consultation with her Mercy ceramics instructor.
-At the end of the semester, the student may receive an art honors distinction on her transcript if she has produced portfolio caliber pieces beyond the regular curriculum.

 Art Student Testimonials